Porsche 356 Registry, Inc. BYLAWS

 Section 6 - Newly Elected Trustees

-Upon notification by the third party tabulator, the President shall immediately notify the persons elected of their election.
-Their term of office shall begin on Jan 1, following the election.
+Upon notification by the third-party tabulator, the President shall immediately notify the candidates of the election results.
+Their term of office shall begin on January 1, following the election.

 The fiscal year of the Club shall end August 31.